slainhedden/mhacks-ensemble/README.md

-# Multi-Agent Framework
+# ENSEMBLE

 ## Overview

-The Multi-Agent Framework is an advanced AI-powered system designed to break down complex tasks into manageable subtasks and execute them using specialized agents.
+The Ensemble Multi-Agent Framework is an advanced AI-powered system designed to break down complex tasks into manageable subtasks and execute them using specialized agents.
 This framework leverages OpenAI's language model(gpt-4o-mini) to analyze goals, plan tasks, write code, perform testing, and conduct reviews.

 ## Key Features